Jam (TV series)

+Production

+Jam was co-written by Peter Baynham, with additional material contributed by Jane Bussmann, David Quantick, Graham Linehan, Arthur Mathews and the cast themselves.
+Filming took place in late 1999 under the working title Apes and Music.
+Locations included Ealing, where one local newspaper reported that it was about "kidnapping foreign leaders".

 The series consisted of six twenty-minute episodes, and, unusually for a TV show on a commercial channel, had no advert break in the middle, which was the first time an entertainment show had run without ads on Channel 4.
 Morris has said that he asked Channel 4 to broadcast it without a break so as to not spoil the atmosphere.
 Sketches often had a documentary feel to them, the characters acting as if they were being interviewed about recent events.